gt-cs3220/gt-cs3220.github.io/Vivado_Installation_Steps/vivado_install_steps.md

 ## Step 7
-Install board file: please download boad file from the manufacture website (https://www.tulembedded.com/FPGA/ProductsPYNQ-Z2.html)
+Install board file (PYNQ-Z2) : please download boad file from the manufacture website (https://www.tulembedded.com/FPGA/ProductsPYNQ-Z2.html)
-Installing these files in Vivado, allows the board to be selected when creating a new project.
+Extracting the zip file in Vivado, allows the board to be selected when creating a new project.
 This will configure the Zynq PS settings.

-To install the board files, extract, and copy the board files folder to:
+To install the board files, extract the zip file under the following directory:

-<Xilinx installation directory>\Vivado\<version>\data\boards
+<Xilinx installation directory>\Vivado\<version>\data\xhub\boards\XilinixBoardStore\boards\Xilinx

+e.g.) Xilinix\Vivado\2021.2\data\xhub\boards\XilinxBoardStore\boards\Xilinx\pynq-z2